22 February 2021

 And Leela & Kaya.
 Maybe they have not even seen the real thing.

-In some resorts, I have seen hurricane lamps fitted with low wattage electric bulbs, strung along with with other lights to give rustic or rural ambience.
+In some resorts, I have seen hurricane lamps fitted with low-wattage electric bulbs, strung along with other lights to give a rustic or rural ambience.

-Because they fail in their effort due to overwhelming 21st-century surroundings about which they can do nothing.
+Because they fail in their effort due to the overwhelming 21st-century surroundings, about which they can do nothing.

 Recently, again came across these lamps.
-Here there was no effort to present them as a source of light.
+Here, there was no effort to present them as a source of light.
 They were painted with a golden colour.
 They had opaque gold-coloured masks instead of a transparent glass chimney.
 These lamps were simply used as decorations.
+(Photo one)

-Gold coloured hurricane lamps with golden masks in place of glass globe as decoration.
+Gold coloured hurricane lamps with golden masks in place of the glass globe as decoration.

-I grew up in villages where hurricane and other types of lamps were the main sources of light.
+I grew up in villages without electricity, where hurricanes and other types of lamps were the main sources of light.
 All of them used kerosene as fuel.

 Photos of some of the light sources of those days are given below.

-Hurrican lamp.
+Hurricane lamp.
 More light than chimnee(चिमणी).
-Much bigger glass chimney firmly fitted in the lamp between the top and bottom support and a helical metal wire cage.
+Much bigger glass chimney firmly fitted in the lamp between the top and bottom support, and a helical metal wire cage.
 It was more costly.
 More fuel consumption.
 Highly portable.
-Universally and most extensively used light source.
-Only light source least affected by winds.
-Apparently, designers claimed that even hurricane-strength wind will not extinguish the wick, hence the name " hurricane lamp".
+Universally and most extensively used as a light source.
+Only the light source is least affected by the winds.
+Apparently, designers claimed that even hurricane-strength wind would not extinguish the wick, hence the name " hurricane lamp".

 Table lamp.
 Various types.
-Comparatively more light as compared to the hurricane lamp.
-Costlier than hurricane lamp also more fuel consumption Used mainly on study table by my father.
-Glass chimney was more elaborate, longer, narrower and taller.
+Table lamps gave comparatively more light as compared to the hurricane lamp.
+Costlier than a hurricane lamp, also more fuel consumption.
+Used mainly on the study table by my father.
+The glass chimney was more elaborate, longer, narrower and taller.

 Petromax. brilliant illumination, as bright as day.
 A luxury item.
-Mostly to be found in homes of rich.
-Expensive, excessive fuel consumption, added cost of the mantle (chemically treated fabric pouch) which were the light source.
+Mostly to be found in the homes of the rich.
+Expensive, excessive fuel consumption, added cost of the mantle (chemically treated fabric pouch), which was the light source.
 The light-emitting mantle can be seen in the photo above.
-Mantles were quite fragile and likely to break and needed to be replaced.
+Mantles were quite fragile and likely to break, and needed to be replaced.

 Except for petromax, all these types of lamps used burning cotton wicks using capillary action of the burning cotton wick dipped in kerosene as fuel.

-The burning wick along with light also gave out smoke.
+The burning wick, along with light, also gave out smoke.
 How much smoke it gave out depended on many factors.
-This smoke formed soot layers on the glass chimney of every type of lamps be it चिमणी, hurricane lamp or the table lamp.
-To get maximum light, the glass chimney had to be maintained spotlessly clean and the wick must give the least amount of smoke.
+This smoke formed soot layers on the glass chimney of every type of lamps, be it चिमणी, hurricane lamp or the table lamp.
+To get maximum light, the glass chimney had to be maintained spotlessly clean, and the wick had to give the least amount of smoke.

-To get best out of the lamps called for daily maintenance of lamps.
+To get the best out of the lamps called for daily maintenance of lamps.
 This meant glass chimneys had to be cleaned every day till they were spotlessly clean.
 The wicks had to be frequently trimmed.
-Unlike glass chimney trimming of wick was not required every day but was need-based.
+Unlike glass, chimney trimming of wick was not required every day but was need-based.

 Cleaning glass chimneys of 3-4 chimnee, 4-5 hurricane lamps and one table lamp made about 10 glass chimneys in all.